Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/basic.rst

 ----

-1. Add Panel to a component
+1. Add Panel to a Component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Link this app to the Lightning App by using the ``PanelFrontend`` class which needs to be returned from the ``configure_layout`` method of the Lightning component you want to connect to Panel.
+Link this app to the Lightning App by using the ``PanelFrontend`` class which needs to be returned from the ``configure_layout`` method of the Lightning Component you want to connect to Panel.

 .. code:: python
     :emphasize-lines: 7-10